Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 What's the vacancy rate for rentals in Tamarindo as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rentals in Tamarindo is around 6%, reflecting the high-season period when demand is strongest.
+As of 2026, the estimated vacancy rate for well-priced long-term residential rentals in Tamarindo is about 4% to 7%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Tamarindo.